flemay/3musketeers/docs/guide/patterns.md

 make echo
 ```

-## Docker-in/out-of-Docker (DinD/DooD)
+## Docker-in/outside-of-Docker (DinD/DooD)

-There are many articles and videos talking about Docker-in-Docker (DinD) and Docker-out-of-Docker (DooD) with pros and cons.
+There are many articles and videos talking about Docker-in-Docker (DinD) and Docker-outside-of-Docker (DooD) with pros and cons.
 This section describes a pattern that can be applied to both.
 A Docker container contains Make, Docker, and Compose which communicates to a Docker daemon, whether it is on a host (DooD) or inside another container (DinD).
 In such case, an image like [flemay/musketeers][linkMusketeersImage] can be used.

 ![pattern-dind](./assets/pattern-dind.mmd.svg)